zkpassport/zkpassport-sdk/README.md

   name: 'ZKPassport',
   logo: 'https://zkpassport.id/logo.png',
   purpose: 'Prove you are an adult from the EU but not from Scandinavia',
-  // The scope is optional and can be used to scope the nullifier
+  // The scope is optional and can be used to scope the unique identifier
-  // of the proof to a specific use case
+  // of the request to a specific use case
-  // By default, the nullifier is scoped to your domain name only
+  // By default, the request's unique identifier is scoped to your domain name only
   scope: 'eu-adult-not-scandinavia',
 })